By James Eliot, Markets & Finance Editor

 The market is responding to the health benefits associated with sauna usage, leading to numerous tools and products designed to optimize the sauna experience.

-Each tool caters to different demographics and needs, reflecting the growing niche of health-oriented sauna products.
+Each of these tools serves a different demographic and need, reflecting the growing niche of health-oriented sauna products.

 Common Mistakes and What to Avoid